Camillelib/Data_Pipeline_Project/README.md

 * Text cleaning:
     * Renaming 4 columns
-    * Correting text in 4 columns
+    * Correcting text in 4 columns
     * Replacing missing text by 'UNKNOWN' in 6 columns

 * Identifying outliers and odd values: